h-and-rod/java-oop-studies/README.md

-# Java OOP Studies
+# OOP Studies in Java

-This repository contains my studies and practice projects developed while learning **Object-Oriented Programming (OOP)** in Java.
+This repository contains my study materials and practice projects developed during the learning of **Object-Oriented Programming (OOP)** in Java.
-Each project focuses on a specific concept or exercise and follows the structure of a typical Java/NetBeans project.
+Each project focuses on a specific concept or exercise and follows the typical structure of a Java/NetBeans project.

 ## Repository Structure